Dutch prosecutors: Russia wants to thwart MH17 investigation

 “This information casts a dark shadow over these proceedings,” he said.
 “There are strong indications that the Russian government is very keen to thwart this investigation and that it is not averse to deploying the Russian security services to this end.
 These Russian security services have been accused of multiple murders in recent years committed in various European countries.”

-Another prosecutor, Dedy Woei-a-Tsoi, told judges that “every effort will have to be made to hear witnesses safely.”
+Woei-a-Tsoi, told judges that “every effort will have to be made to hear witnesses safely.”

 Prosecutors said Russian interference didn’t stop there and accused Moscow of attempting to hide the truth about what happened.

-Note: A previous version of this story has corrected the spelling of names in the last two paragraphs to Bryan and Clancy, not Brian and Clincy.